Polyconseil/getconf/docs/reference.rst

                               all ``config_files`` contents.
     :param dict defaults: Dictionary of defaults values that are fetch with the lowest priority.
                           The value for 'section.key' will be looked up at ``defaults['section']['key']``.

+    :param bool mandatory_section: Boolean indicating weither requested keys should contain a section/a dot.

     .. warning:: When running with an empty namespace (``namespace=getconf.NO_NAMESPACE``), the environment variables are looked up under ``<SECTION>_<KEY>`` instead of ``<NAMESPACE>_<SECTION>_<KEY>``; use this setup with